High-dimensional Statistical Inference and Variable Selection Using Sufficient Dimension Association: Introduction

 This article introduces a novel statistical inference method for high-dimensional settings using SDR.
 We first examine the necessary conditions for a predictor to be part of the Markov blanket \citep{candes2018panning}, which is the minimal set of variables encapsulating the dependency between outcome and covariates.
 According to the derived conditions, we propose to make inference and select variables based on a measure named sufficient dimension association (SDA).
 Utilizing the assumption of multivariate normality and sparsity of the precision matrix, we propose a LASSO-based estimator for the SDA, which can be used to test the significance of each covariate separately.
 Contrary to most existing SDR methods, our proposed method does not require the central subspace to be consistently estimated.
-As a result, the central limit theorem we derive for the proposed estimator accommodates faster divergence in dimensionality compared to \cite{zhao2022testing}.
-Also, our theoretical development hinges on the LASSO estimator's consistency in the in-sample prediction error loss, for which almost no assumptions are required \citep{chatterijee14assumption}.
-To test each covariate's membership in the Markov blanket, we construct the Kolmogorov-Smirnov (KS) and Cram{\"e}r-von-Mises (CvM) type test statistics and employ the multiplier bootstrap \citep{chernozhukov2013gaussian} for critical value simulation in each hypothesis testing.
+To test each covariate's membership in the Markov blanket, we construct a simple $\chi^2$ statistic and two other statistics based on the Kolmogorov-Smirnov (KS) and Cram{\"e}r-von-Mises (CvM) principles.
+A multiple testing procedure has been proposed to control the FDR.

-Our proposed approach is model-free and therefore addresses a theoretical limitation of regularized regression methods and their post-selection inference.
-Our approach is practically simple to understand and easy to implement.
-Despite the many sophisticated variable selection methods that have been developed for high-dimensional data, the naive concept of univariate association testing is still popular in scientific applications.
+The proposed SDA method does not require any explicitly specified regression model as opposed to most existing post-selection inference methods.
+This method is practically simple to understand and implement.
+Despite the many sophisticated variable selection methods that have been developed for high-dimensional data, the concept of univariate association testing is still popular in scientific applications.
 The SDA enjoys such simplicity as it is merely a (conditional) association measure for each univariate predictor.
-The proposed estimation is computationally feasible even for ultra-high dimensional problems so that users are not burdened.